 The Thames turns dark and crimson, as we remember all the dead.

 As John Donne duels with Darwin and they take their aim and miss,

 The thief retreats to Bedlam on the edge of the abyss.

 In Edinburgh Castle, the view from Arthur’s Seat,

 Mary Queen of Scots can smell the victory and defeat.

-Down at the docks of Liverpool there’s a sound you can’t dismiss,
+Down by the docks of Liverpool, there’s a sound you can’t dismiss,

 John Lennon slain on Mathew Street on the edge of the abyss.